mozhdehNouri/androidStudies/Compose/Material3.md

 - Variants of primary and secondary colors
 - Additional UI colors, such as colors for backgrounds, surfaces, errors, typography, and iconography.

-### Primary color
+### Primary color:

-A primary color is the color displayed most frequently across your app’s screens and components.   like button - topAppBar
+A primary color is the color displayed most frequently across your app’s screens and components.   like  topAppBar